Left: Tourist warning sign near MBK - January 9, 2008

-Scam report -
+Scam report - April 3, 2008

-Scam report -
+Scam report - March 27, 2008

 From a reader: I just finished browsing your web site and could not help crying over the scam I just went through this afternoon.
 The incident is exactly same as what most of people described on your web site, involving friendly thai in front of Grand Royal Palace telling me the palace is closed, best bargain price with 40Bah with Tutu driver, and the worst foreigner claimed himself coming from Belgium.
 I purchased Blue Sapphire and Red Ruby bracelets with about 135,000 Bah and don't even want to imagine how much they are really worth.
 I bought them really for personally usage, although the "Belgium" guy claimed those jewelry can be resold with double price.
 With a bit of suspicion, I search for "Golden Argosy Factory Export Center" and found out about the Gem scams on your web site.
 I am calling credit card company and Thai tourist police but none of them seem to be interested in helping me to get my refund.
 I am wondering if you have heard any news that the refund can be made 100%.
 If you do, please let me know.
 Thank you very much for posting those scams on the web site.
 Without your web site, I might think I bought those jewelry at decent price.
 Gosh, I don't even want to admit how stupid I am to fall into this trap.
 Thanks for your kind attention to my email.